 MA plans pay the enrollee the difference between Original Medicare cost-sharing incurred for qualified clinical trial items and services and the MA plan's in-network cost-sharing for the same category of items and services.
-This cost-sharing reduction requirement applies to all qualifying clinical trials.
-MAOs cannot choose the clinical trials or clinical trial items and services to which this policy applies.
+This cost-sharing reduction requirement applies to all qualifying clinical trials as defined in the NCD manual, Pub.
+100-3, Part 4, section 310.1.
+MAOs may earnot choose the clinical trials or clinical trial items and services to which this policy applies.
 The MAO owes this difference even if the member has not yet paid the clinical trial provider.
-Additionally, the member's in-network cost-sharing portion must also be included in the plan's out-of-pocket maximum calculation.
+Additionally, the member's innetwork cost-sharing portion must also be included in the plan's out-of-pocket maximum calculation.

 To be eligible for reimbursement, beneficiaries (or providers acting on their behalf) must notify their plan that they have received qualified clinical trial services and provide documentation of the cost-sharing incurred, such as a Medicare Summary Notice (MSN).
-MAOs are also permitted to seek MA member Original Medicare cost-sharing information directly from clinical trial providers.
+MAOs also are also permitted to seek MA member Original Medicare cost-sharing information directly from clinical trial providers.

 MA plan enrollees are free to participate in any qualifying clinical trial that is open to beneficiaries in Original Medicare.
-If an MAO conducts its own clinical trial, the MAO can explain to its enrollees the benefits of participating in its clinical trial; however, the MAO may not require prior authorization for a Medicare qualified clinical trial not sponsored by the plan, nor may it create impediments to an enrollee's use of a non-plan clinical trial, even if the MAO believes it is sponsoring a clinical trial of a similar nature.
-Examples of impediments include, but are not limited to, requiring enrollees to pay the original Medicare cost-sharing amount for routine care services before being compensated for the difference by the MAO or unduly delaying any required cost-sharing refund.
+If an MAO conducts its own clinical trial, the MAO can explain to its enrollees the benefits of participating in its clinical trial; however, the MAO may not require prior authorization for participation in a Medicare-qualified clinical trial not sponsored by the plan, nor may it create impediments to an enrollee's participation in use of a non-plan-sponsored clinical trial, even if the MAO believes it is sponsoring a clinical trial of a similar nature.
+Examples of impediments to an enrollee's participation include, but are not limited to, requiring enrollees to pay the Oeriginal Medicare cost-sharing amount for routine care services before being compensated for the difference by the MAO or unduly delaying any required cost-sharing refund.
 The enrollee has the final choice on which, if any, clinical trial to participate in.
-However, an MA plan can request, but not require, enrollees to pre-notify the plan when they are participating in clinical trials.
+However, an MA plan mayean request, but not require, enrollees to pre-notify the plan when they are participating in Medicare-qualified clinical trials.